Beaver Valley Foot Clinic

 I’ve had cortisone (steroid) shots and they didn’t work.
 Is ESWT still OK for me?

-Is ESWT a kind of surgery?
-Is it invasive?
+Is ESWT surgery?
+Is Shock wave therapy invasive?

-Is ESWT a good option for people who have already had failed surgery for tennis elbow?
+Is ESWT a good option for people who have already had failed surgery for plantar fasciitis?

 What are the side-effects?
 What are potential complications?

+- Doctors around the world, especially in Europe, have successfully used this same shock wave technology since the early 1990s’.
 ESWT in NYC isn’t an invasive procedure and therefore has very few unintentional effects and complications.
 Most patients experience some soreness for several days after the procedure with no other ill effects.
-Our achilles tendonitis Bridgewater patients frequently report this as the full extent of their side-effects.
-This is another primary reason our clinics recommend Shockwave therapy.
+Our heel pain Bridgewater patients frequently report this as the extent of their discomfort.

 How should I prepare for a Shockwave Therapy treatment?